levivoelz/levivoelz.github.io/skills.md

 color: "#FDD78C"
 ---

-I prefer to work on a team, have/make clear project specs, create automated tests, code in Ruby, build the UI first, and work on projects early in the design or development process.
+I prefer to work on a team, have/make clear project specs, create automated tests, code in Ruby, work on the the UI first, and join projects early in the design or development process.

 I primarily write code in Ruby and JavaScript but sometimes in Go.